Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

 The probability density function for $\bfb$ given $\bfx$ is given by

 which is also called the \emph{likelihood function}.
-Note that the estimate that maximizes the likelihood function (dubbed the maximum likelihood estimator or MLE) is the solution to an unregularized \emph{weighted} least squares problem, i.e.,
+Note that the estimate that maximizes the likelihood function (dubbed the maximum likelihood estimator or MLE) is the solution to an unregularized \emph{weighted} least-squares problem, i.e.,

 where $\bfR^{-1} = \bfL_\bfR^\top \bfL_\bfR$ is a symmetric (e.g., Cholesky) factorization.
-Note that if $\bfR = \bfI_n$, then we get the standard least-squares problem.
-The likelihood function is defined solely based on the assumptions from the noise model and extends naturally for nonlinear problems, e.g., if one were to consider a nonlinear forward model, $\bfb = f(\bfx)+\bfe$ where $f(\cdot):\bbR^n \to \bbR^m$ and $\bfe \sim \calN(\bfzero,\bfR)$, then the MLE estimate is the solution to the nonlinear least-squares problem, $\min_\bfx \frac{1}{2\sigma^2} \| \bfb - f(\bfx)\|_{\bfR^{-1}}^2$.
-Additive Gaussian noise is the most common noise model used in the literature, but it is worth mentioning that in many applications such as medical and atmospheric imaging, a Poisson noise model is appropriate, i.e., in the linear case and assuming independence, $\bfb_i \sim Poisson([\bfA \bfx]_i)$ and the likelihood model takes the form
+Note that if $\bfR = \bfI_m$, then we get a standard least-squares problem.
+The likelihood function is defined solely based on the assumptions from the noise model and extends naturally for nonlinear problems, e.g., if one were to consider a nonlinear forward model, [4]$\bfb = F(\bfx)+\bfe$ where $F(\cdot):\bbR^n \to \bbR^m$ and $\bfe \sim \calN(\bfzero,\bfR)$, then the MLE estimate is the solution to the nonlinear least-squares problem, $\min_\bfx \frac{1}{2\sigma^2} \| \bfb - F(\bfx)\|_{\bfR^{-1}}^2$.
+Additive Gaussian noise is the most common noise model used in the literature, but it is worth mentioning that in many applications, such as medical and atmospheric imaging, a Poisson noise model is appropriate.
+Specifically, in the linear case and assuming independence, $[\bfb]_i \sim Poisson([\bfA \bfx]_i)$; the likelihood model takes the form